 Because of David’s minimal communication, we don’t know his internal experience.
 Since he was a toddler, I’ve wondered what he sees, thinks, and feels.
 Combined with Lori’s handwritten narrative, I employ multiple artistic interpretations to convey what is “real” and what is outside our realm of understanding.
 Colors symbolize elements of spirituality, courage, love, and dedication as well as reference the possibility that David experiences synesthesia, a condition in which one sense is experienced through another, such as seeing color when hearing a sound.

 one, one thousand… refers to Lori counting how long each seizure lasts and is a different kind of love story.
 When I asked David’s permission to make this project, I did not know if he would respond.
 In a rare and astonishing gesture, he leaned toward me with sustained eye contact.
 I got my “yes.”

 one, one thousand... presentation recording, November 1, 2022

 My Silent Buddha, Wisdom from My Son Talk, 2013

-A portion of all proceeds goes to the Lennox-Gastaut Syndrome Foundation.
+A portion of photographs sold goes to the Lennox-Gastaut Syndrome Foundation.
 For more information about Lennox-Gastaut Syndrome or to make a donation, please visit LGS Foundation.

 one, one thousand...